 Hari Raya Aidilfitri, or Hari Raya Puasa, is a significant occasion for Muslims, as it marks the end of the fasting month.
 It’s a time for forgiveness, as folks offer their apologies for wrongdoings committed in the past year.
 Family and friends also get together to strengthen their bonds and remember those who have passed on.
 The celebration is more commonly known as Hari Raya or just Raya in Singapore.
 The term “hari raya” means “day of celebration”.

 Contrary to popular belief, Hari Raya isn’t a celebration of the Muslim New Year!
 In fact, Hari Raya Puasa falls on the first day of Syawal, the tenth month in the Islamic calendar.
-This year’s celebration will take place on Saturday 22 April.
+This year’s celebration will take place on Wednesday, 10 April 2024.

 What are the standard Hari Raya greetings?

 The most common (and traditional) greeting that Muslims in Singapore use is “Selamat Hari Raya”, which means “Happy Hari Raya”.
-This is sometimes followed by “maaf zahir and batin”, which loosely translates to “I seek forgiveness from you”.
+This is sometimes followed by “maaf zahir dan batin”, which loosely translates to “I seek forgiveness from you”.
 Some folks also use “Eid Mubarak” to greet each other.

 What happens on Hari Raya?